-Based on an assessment of best practice across OECD member countries Allain-Dupré (2018) considers there to be ten guiding principles for the effective assignment of roles and responsibilities with multi-level government:^{xxviii} - Clearly assign sector responsibilities: to different levels of government for accountability, monitoring and effective expenditure. - 2) Clarify the functions of different government levels: including regulation, financing, and delivery and implementation, avoiding grey areas. - Ensure balance in the way different responsibilities and functions are decentralised as this is conducive to growth. - Align subnational responsibilities and revenues and enhance subnational capacity to manage their resources by aligning the control of financial resources, particularly own-source revenues, and spending responsibility. - 5) Actively support capacity building for subnational governments with resources from the centre.
-More responsibilities at the state level need to be complemented with human resources capable of managing them. - 6) Build adequate co-ordination mechanisms across levels of government.
-Creating a culture of co-operation and regular communication is crucial to effective multilevel governance and long-term reform success. - Support cross-jurisdictional co-operation through specific incentives.
+Based on an assessment of best practice across OECD member countries Allain-Dupré (2018) considers there to be ten guiding principles for the effective assignment of roles and responsibilities with multi-level government:27

+- Clearly assign sector responsibilities to different levels of government for accountability, monitoring and effective expenditure. - 2) Clarify the functions of different government levels including regulation, financing, and delivery and implementation, avoiding grey areas. - 3) Ensure balance in the way different responsibilities and functions are decentralised as this is conducive to growth. - 4) Align subnational responsibilities and revenues and enhance subnational capacity to manage their resources by aligning the control of financial resources, particularly own-source revenues, and spending responsibility. - 5) Actively support capacity building for subnational governments with resources from the centre.
+More responsibilities at the state level need to be complemented with human resources capable of managing them. - 6) Build adequate co-ordination mechanisms across levels of government.Creating a culture of co-operation and regular communication is crucial to effective multilevel governance and long-term reform success. - 7) Support cross-jurisdictional co-operation through specific incentives.
 Co-ordination supports efficiency through economies of scale and can be supported through financial incentives or governance arrangements. - 8) Allow for pilots and asymmetric arrangements.
 Ensure flexibility in implementation, allowing for pilot experiences and learning-by-doing. - 9) Focus on the complementary reforms.
-Effective decentralisation requires complementary reforms in the governance of land use, citizen participation, and public service delivery and governance. - Strengthen monitoring systems and data collection to monitor the effectiveness of public service delivery and investments.
-NSW Review of Federal Financial Relations Draft Report 27 Tightening the use of the existing framework which governs the financial relationship between the Commonwealth and states.
+Effective decentralisation requires complementary reforms in the governance of land use, citizen participation, and public service delivery and governance. - 10) Strengthen monitoring systems and data collection to monitor the effectiveness of public service delivery and investments.

+Tightening the use of the existing framework which governs the financial relationship between the Commonwealth and states

 The IGAFFR provides a clear foundation for collaboration between governments.
-It gives states flexibility to direct resources to areas where they would produce the best results and to determine the way services were to be delivered to citizens.
-It also introduced stronger reporting arrangements for greater accountability.^{xxiii} However, the IGAFFR's staying power has been critiqued, with calls for a more concerted approach by governments to hold themselves accountable.^{xxix} Re-invigorating the use of the IGAFFR to govern the financial relationship between governments is a worthwhile pursuit.
-But to make the approach more effective, processes need to be established to: - monitor application of the framework, identifying departures and remedial action; - retain the flexibility and efficiency required for service delivery;^{xxii} and - gather data to assess national performance.^{xxii} An alternative, aggregated model of funding Block grants have been proposed to broad band areas of government spending as an alternative to individual tied grants across service delivery areas.
-An option proposed in the Garnaut-Fitzgerald review of Commonwealth-state funding^{xxx} is to roll all funding agreements into 'national programs' - the states would have clear authority over health and aged-care, and education and training,15 while the Commonwealth would have primary control over services provided to support indigenous community development.^{xxix} This option would include a realignment of roles and responsibilities across governments.
+It gives states flexibility to direct resources to areas where they would produce the best results and to determine the way services are to be delivered to citizens.
+It also introduced stronger reporting arrangements for greater accountability.23 However, the IGAFFR's staying power has been critiqued, with calls for a more concerted approach by governments to hold themselves accountable.28

+Re-invigorating the use of the IGAFFR to govern the financial relationship between governments is a worthwhile pursuit.
+But to make the approach more effective, processes need to be established to:

+- monitor application of the framework, identifying departures and remedial action; - retain the flexibility and efficiency required for service delivery; and - gather data to assess national performance.21

+An alternative, aggregated model of funding

+Block grants have been proposed to broad band areas of government spending as an alternative to individual tied grants across service delivery areas.

+An option proposed in the Garnaut-Fitzgerald review of Commonwealth-state funding29 is to roll all funding agreements into 'national programs' - the states would have clear authority over health and aged-care, and education and training,1 while the Commonwealth would have primary control over services provided to support indigenous community development.
+This option would include a realignment of roles and responsibilities across governments.
 Under this model, the Commonwealth and states would jointly develop and agree outcomes and performance measures, and funding would be allocated primarily according to demographic factors.

 In addition to administrative savings, this approach would leave the states with the autonomy to set their own priorities based on what their citizens expect and need the most from government services.
-It would also allow testing and experimentation with their own programs in a way that is traditionally associated with federalism.^{xxiv} 15 Agreements that cover interjurisdictional programs such as national roads would not be affected.
-Evolving the Federation 4 00 Crossroads for road funding 28 NSW Review of Federal Financial Relations Draft Report 3 The GST matter our collective fu СЛ Insurance taxes
+It would also allow testing and experimentation with their own programs in a way that is traditionally associated with federalism.24 i Agreements that cover interjurisdictional programs such as national roads would not be affected.